vinomaster/dawn/guides/rant/rant_guide.md

 [ *Describe the ideal data corpus.
 Provide pertinent comments and references associated with the idea data set and what may be preventing access to it.* ]

 #### Determine what data you can access
-[ *Provide specific references to the sampel data being used for this research effort.
+[ *Provide specific references to the sample data being used for this research effort.
 Be specific so that attempts to reproduce your work can be achieved.
 If appropriate and applicable, include references to documentation and/or code books for understanding the schema and variables in your data set.* ]

 Getting Started
 ----------------